List of non-EU countries compliant with new EU antimicrobial requirements

 Antimicrobial resistance is viewed as a major threat to global health.
 The EU aims to contain the spread of antimicrobial resistance by introducing concrete measures that ensure the prudent and responsible use of antimicrobials in animals.

-Regulation 2023/905 establishes stricter requirements to ensure that live animals and certain animal products exported to the EU are not produced using certain prohibited antimicrobials.
-In order to export them, countries have to be included in the official list of authorised exporting countries (confirming they are compliant with the new antimicrobials rules) by 3 September 2026.
+Regulation 2023/905 establishes stricter requirements to ensure that live animals and farmed animal products exported to the EU are not produced using prohibited antimicrobials.
+In order to export, countries have to be included in the official list of authorised exporting countries (confirming they are compliant with the new antimicrobials rules) by 3 September 2026.

 From 3 September 2024, exporters must use the updated official certificates that have an attestation of compliance signed by their competent authorities (see Model health certificates: antimicrobial attestation).